The-bot-makers/Neuraa-Networks/README.md

 ## How do I use these?

 The models given are [tensorflow](https://www.tensorflow.org/) models.
 In each neural network, you will find a folder named FullModel.
 That folder is the [tensorflow](https://www.tensorflow.org/) model.
-You will also find a readme.txt, instructing how to use the model in detail, and a Test Code.py.
+You will also find a readme.md, instructing how to use the model in detail, and a Test Code.py.
 The Test Code.py allows you to test the network.
-You need to have [python](https://www.python.org/) installed to run it and also get the dependencies mentioned in the readme.txt via [pip](https://pypi.org/project/pip/).
+You need to have [python](https://www.python.org/) installed to run it and also get the dependencies mentioned in the readme.md via [pip](https://pypi.org/project/pip/).
 Take help from the Test Code.py to implement the neural networks in your own project.

 ## Specifications